How to Choose the Best Pediatric Walker

 Standard Walker

 A standard walker does not have any wheels.
 It features rubber tips on the bottom of each of its four legs to optimize traction.
-Standard walkers are great for children who have enough arm strength to to raise the walker up with each step and move it forward.
+Standard walkers are great for children who have enough arm strength to raise the walker up with each step and move it forward.
 They’re also perfect for youngsters who require front-leaning support as they walk, optimizing balance for standing and walking with their anterior (in front of the child) format.
 Frequently used for short-term disability and recovery, this anterior style also facilitates easier transfers to and from a wheelchair.

 Pros